midischwarz12/nix-wrappers/README.md

 - Unset environment variables of the package's environment.
 - Add values as prefixes and/or suffixes to the delimited list environment variables of the package's environment.
+- Build either shell-script wrappers or compiled native wrappers (no Bash interpreter on hot path) using `makeWrapperNative` / `--native`.

 ## Getting Started